 CNM HSE class placement

 All HSE students need to register for classes that are in line with their current CASAS Reading & Math GOALS placement test scores.
-CNM’s HSE classes are also available in an online format.
+CNM’s GED classes are also available in an online format.

 New HSE students